HelenFoster/KanjiVocab/README.md

 * "noteType" is the name of the note type you wish to add the words to;
 * "fieldKanji" is the name of the field containing only the kanji character being tested;
+* "scanVocab" is a list of vocab note types to analyze, formatted as tuples (noteType, expressionFieldName, readingFieldName) - set readingFieldName to None (without quotes) if you don't have a reading field;
-* "analyze" is a list of fields to analyze, formatted as tuples (note type, field name, split text into words?) - but splitting is not supported yet, so this addon will only work with vocab decks for the moment!
+* "scanText" is a list of note types with text fields to analyze, formatted as tuples (noteType, fieldName).
+A note type can appear more than once, with a different field.
+THIS DOESN'T WORK YET!

 Add fields to your kanji deck for the new information.
 By default, the names are: